HpropHeap Predicates

 (* Exploit symmetry. *)

-applys hprop_op_comm.
+apply hprop_op_comm.

-Unfold the defnition of star.
+(* Unfold the definition of star. *)

 introv (h1&h2&M1&M2&D&U).